 With a link made to the Morayshire Railway at Craigellachie, the station was served by Great North of Scotland Railway trains travelling from Elgin East to Keith and from Boat of Garten to Keith.

 After a period of abeyance, the line was taken over by the Keith and Dufftown Railway Association whose base of operations is at the station.
-The line was progressively cleared out from Dufftown.
+The line was progressively cleared out from Dufftown and the station reopened in 2003.
 Regular heritage trains now operate from here to Keith Town.

 The next station west was Craigellachie and east Drummuir (although a halt, Drummuir Curlers Platform was closer still).